-11.1 Source Release Files
+12.1 Source Release Files

-Beginning with Bacula 1.38.0, the source code has been broken into four separate tar files each corresponding to a different module in the Bacula SVN.
+The source code has been broken into three separate tar files each corresponding to a different module in the Bacula git repository.
 The released files are:

-- bacula-5.0.0.tar.gz This is the primary source code release for Bacula.
-On each release the version number (5.0.0) will be updated. - bacula-docs-5.0.0.tar.bz2 This file contains a copy of the docs directory with the documents prebuild.
+- bacula-7.2.0.tar.gz This is the primary source code release for Bacula.
+On each release the version number (7.2.0) will be updated. - bacula-docs-7.2.0.tar.bz2 This file contains a copy of the docs directory with the documents prebuild.
 English HTML directory, single HTML file, and pdf file.
-The French, German, Spanish translations are in progress, but are not built. - bacula-gui-5.0.0.tar.gz This file contains the non-core GUI programs.
-Currently, it contains bacula-web, a PHP program for producing management viewing of your Bacula job status in a browser; and bimagement a browser program for burning CDROM images with Bacula Volumes. - bacula-rescue-5.0.0.tar.gz This is the Bacula Rescue USB key code.
-Note, the version number of this package is not always tied to the Bacula release version, so it may be different.
-Using this code, you can create a USB key with your system configuration and containing a statically linked version of the File daemon.
-This can permit you to easily repartition and reformat your hard disks and reload your system with Bacula in the case of a hard disk failure. - win32bacula-5.0.0.exe This file is the 32 bit Windows installer for installing the Windows client (File daemon) on a Windows machine.
+The French, German, Spanish translations are not built, but can be obtained from the git repository.
+Note that this file is big, it used .bz2 compression which reduces the size. - bacula-gui-7.2.0.tar.gz This file contains the non-core GUI programs.
+Currently, it contains Baculum, a PHP program for producing management viewing of your Bacula job status in a browser. - win32bacula-7.2.0.exe This file is the 32 bit Windows installer for installing the Windows client (File daemon) on a Windows machine.
 This client will also run on 64 bit Windows machines, but VSS support is not available if you are running a 64 bit version of Windows.
-This installer installs only the FD, the Director and Storage daemon are not included. - win64bacula-5.0.0.exe This file is the 64 bit Windows installer for installing the Windows client (File daemon) on a Windows machine.
+This installer installs only the FD, the Director and Storage daemon are not included. - win64bacula-7.2.0.exe This file is the 64 bit Windows installer for installing the Windows client (File daemon) on a Windows machine.
 This client will only run on 64 bit Windows OS machines.
 It will not run on 32 bit machines or 32 bit Windows OSes.
 The win64bacula release is necessary for Volume Shadow Copy (VSS) to work on Win64 OSes.
 This installer installs only the FD, the Director and Storage daemon are not included.

-11.2 Upgrading Bacula
+12.2 Upgrading Bacula